 If you want to own a house, then you need to know about mortgages.
 Source

 After that long one, it’s time for a much quicker term to run through; mortgages.
 If you don’t already know, a mortgage is basically a home loan.
-It’s a large sum of money you borrow to help pay for a home.
+You borrow a large sum of money to help pay for a home.

 What is No Guarantor?

 On the flip side, you may also see things that say ‘no guarantor.’
 In the lending world – which means you can apply for one without needing the insurance of a guarantor.
 The same goes for some tenancy agreements, so watch out for this term when applying for anything.

 Some people prefer to enter contracts with a guarantor written into them, while others like ones where a guarantor isn’t required.

 Credit Score/Credit Rating

 Everyone needs to know what a credit score/rating is.
 These terms are interchangeable, but the strict definition is that they refer to how ‘creditworthy’ you are.
 What does this mean?